py-go/starboard/docs/installation/kubectl.md

 ```

 Starboard ensures the default [Settings] stored in ConfigMaps and Secrets created in the `starboard-system` namespace.
 You can always change these settings by editing configuration objects.
-For example, you can use Trivy in [ClientServer]
-mode, which is more efficient that the [Standalone] mode, or switch to [Aqua Enterprise] as an alternative vulnerability
+For example, you can switch to [Aqua Enterprise] as an alternative vulnerability
 scanner.

 You can further adjust the [Configuration](../configuration.md) of the operator with environment variables.
 For